mashu/ImmuneDiscover.jl/docs/src/index.md

 ```bash
 immunediscover demultiplex test.fastq.gz indices.tsv test.tsv
 ```

+### Demultiplex Program Parameters

+The `demultiplex` program uses the following parameters:

+### Positional Arguments

+1. `fastq`: FASTQ file with reads.
+2. `indices`: TSV file with barcodes and cases.
+3. `output`: TSV file to save demultiplex data.

+### Optional Arguments

+- `-l, --length LENGTH`: Minimum length of the read.
+(Default: 200)

+- `-s, --split`: Split FASTQ files per case.
+This option does not have an associated type or default as it is a toggle switch.
+(Default: false)

+### Demultiplex output
 The output is a compressed TSV file with the following columns:
-- case
+- case: The case (donor) containing the allele.
-- name
+- name: The name of the read.
-- genomic_sequence
+- genomic_sequence: The sequence of the read.

-## Exact
+# Exact
 This subcommand identifies exact matches to a database of known alleles.
 Provide the path to the compressed FASTQ file (`fastq.gz`) and the TSV file with demultiplexed data.
-The output is a TSV file with the following columns:
-- case
-- db_name (name of the database sequence)
-- count (number of reads matching the database sequence)
-- gene
-- frequency (count normalized by the total number of reads in the case and for the gene)

 To execute a search for exact matches to a database of known alleles, use the command:
 ```bash
 immunediscover exact test.tsv.gz V.fasta test-exact.tsv.gz
 ```

+### Exact Program Parameters

+The `exact` program uses the following parameters:

+### Positional Arguments

+1. `tsv`: TSV file with demultiplexed data.
+2. `fasta`: FASTA file with query alleles.
+3. `output`: TSV file to save output.

+### Optional Arguments
+- `-r, --ratio RATIO`: Minimum allelic ratio applied within each gene group.
+(Default: 0.01)
+- `-c, --mincount MINCOUNT`: Minimum cluster size.
+(Default: 10)
+- `-n, --noplot`: Disable unicode gene plot.
+This option does not have associated types or defaults as it is a toggle switch.

+### Exact output

+The output is a TSV file with the following columns:
+- case: The case (donor) containing the allele.
+- db_name: The name of the allele from the database.
+- count: The number of reads matching the allele.
+- gene: The gene of the allele.
+- frequency: The ratio of the allele with respect to highest allele in the gene group.

-## Hamming
+# Hamming

 This subcommand executes a sliding window operation, equal to the database sequence length, across the entire read to find the closest match from the database based on hamming distance.
 By default, the command operates on the `genomic_sequence` column corresponding to the full read.
 To expedite the process, utilize the `trimmed_sequence` column added by the trim command, although this may compromise accuracy and eliminate the extraction of neighboring heptamers.